software-development-project-1/project-template/README.md

     - Framework: Vite.js

 **3. Database:
+    The database component stores persistent data related to quizzes, questions, answers and users.
+    It maintains tables for entities such as Category, Quiz, Question, User, and Answer.

+    **Relationships:
+    - Quizzes belong to specific categories.
+    - Questions belong to quizzes.
+    - Users create quizzes and take quizzes.
+    - Answers are associated with questions

+    **Technologies:
+    - PostgreSQL.

+**3. Database:
     The database component stores persistent data related to quizzes, questions, users, and their associations.
     It maintains tables for entities such as Category, Quiz, Question, User, and Answer.